cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 # Advanced Pipelines with CloudBees Core

-In this set of exercise we are going to explore [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) and use a shared set of Shared Library **custom steps** and **resources** to make our Declartive Pipeline more readable, build a Docker image for the **helloworld-nodejs** app, push that Docker image to an [AWS ECR](https://aws.amazon.com/ecr/) and deploy the **helloworld-nodejs** app to Kubernetes.
+In this set of exercise we are going to explore [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) and use a Shared Library of **custom steps** and **resources** to make our Declartive Pipeline more readable, build a Docker image for the **helloworld-nodejs** app, push that Docker image to an [AWS ECR](https://aws.amazon.com/ecr/) and deploy the **helloworld-nodejs** app to Kubernetes.
 But before we do all of that we will update the **nodejs-app/Jenkinsfile.template** Pipeline script to be more dynamic.

 We will also take a look at the [CloudBees Core Cross Team Collaboration feature](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/#) and how it can improve team collaboration by connecting Team Pipelines to deliver software faster.